 PgDoorman Basic Usage Guide

-PgDoorman is a high-performance PostgreSQL connection pooler based on PgCat.
-This comprehensive guide will help you get started with configuring, running, and managing PgDoorman for your PostgreSQL environment.
+PgDoorman is a PostgreSQL connection pooler based on PgCat.
+This guide covers configuration, operation, and administration.

 Command Line Options